vkvvishwakarma/appium-webdriverio-cucumber/README.md

 ```
 npx wdio
 ```
-##### App execution recording available under "video-recording-excution" folder and reports are in allure-results folder after execution you can open the allure report by using following command
+##### App execution recording available under "video-recording-execution" folder and reports are in allure-results folder after execution you can open the allure report by using following command

 ```
 npx allure open